PARACELSUS MEDICAL UNIVERSITY

 On the eastern upper floors there are two lecture halls, large laboratories and offices for the institute's staff.
 There are various ancillary rooms belonging to the laboratory rooms, such as rooms for cell culture, microscopy, sample storage, sculleries and equipment rooms.
 In the western part of the first upper floor there are simulation rooms, which provide the students with real surgical situations, and above them, further laboratory institutes.
 The fourth upper floor is a special feature: here a fully equipped clean room laboratory (GMP laboratory) was built for research purposes.
 The new Paracelsus Medical University is the interface in the overall ensemble of the STADTWERK Life Sciences Campus - a space for research, teaching and creativity.

 The underground car park, which is accessed by two ramps from Strubergasse, offers space for 286 cars.
 Three atriums planted with bamboo create an open (path) connection to the campus.
-They bring light and air to the parking decks and thus improve the possibility of natural orientation, comfort and sense of security for the users of the garage.
+They bring light and air to the parking decks and thus improve the natural orientation, comfort and sense of security for the users of the garage.